Language and communication studies

 Prior learning that can substitute foreign language studies (in English, German, French, Italian, Spanish and Russian):

-• prior foreign language studies at a higher education institution (CEFR-level B2)
+- prior foreign language studies at a higher education institution (minimum CEFR-level for English is B2, for other languages B1)

 Beginners’ courses in Italian and German can be substituted with general upper secondary school studies of adequate scope or participation in the Italian/German language test of the Finnish matriculation examination.

-• studies in oral and/or written communication completed at another higher education institution in Finland
+- studies in textual skills, written communication or academic writing completed at another higher education institution in Finland or a written thesis.

 Prior learning that can substitute studies in the second national language, Finnish or Swedish (for those who have received their school education in Finnish or Swedish):